-What kind of health care can I get from Arizona Complete Health-Complete Care Plan (AzCH-CCP)?
+What kind of healthcare can I get from Arizona Complete Health-Complete Care Plan (AzCH-CCP)?

-In order for you to get health care service through our Plan, the service must be both:
+In order for you to get healthcare service through our Plan, the service must be both:

-- A Covered Benefit based on your coverage with AHCCCS, and - Medically Necessary.
+- · A Covered Benefit based on your coverage with AHCCCS; and - Medically Necessary.

 A "Covered Benefit" means that you can get this service through AHCCCS and Arizona Complete Health-Complete Care Plan.
-"Medically Necessary" means that a covered service is provided by a physician or other licensed practitioner of the healing arts within the scope of practice under state law to prevent disease, disability or other adverse health conditions or their progression, or prolong life.
+"Medically Necessary" means a covered service provided by a physician or other licensed practitioner of the health arts within the scope of practice under State law to prevent disease, disability, or other adverse conditions or their progression, or to prolong life.